PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-Scatterbug.md

 ### Save Game at Program Start:

+Save the game when the program starts.
 This is to ensure the program can continue after resetting the game.
 Uncheck this option if you have manually saved the game.

 ### Game Language: